Updated June 2024.

 Just a few blocks away from Lisbon’s cruise terminal, this market is frequented by both local and international travelers.
 It’s the perfect place to grab a bite to eat on the way back from your shore excursions in Lisbon.
 It also doesn’t hurt that the market’s position so close to the coastline gives its seafood vendors an advantage over other markets.

 Its vendors and shops offer an enormous variety of fresh produce, meat, fish, and baked goods.
-The market is also known for its ethnic food stalls that offer a taste of different cuisines and cultures.
+The market is also known for its ethnic food stalls that offer a taste of different cuisines and cultures, and you can find a great selection of flowers, gardening items, jewelry and more as well.

-Mercado de Estrela is a food market located in Lisbon, Portugal.
-The market was opened in the early 20th century and was originally focused on selling fresh produce, meat, fish and baked goods.
+At Mercado de Estrela, you'll find fresh produce, meat, fish and baked goods.
 Over the years, the market has evolved to include a variety of local and international cuisine, with options ranging from traditional Portuguese dishes to more modern fusion creations.
 The market also includes a number of bars and shops, making it a popular destination for both locals and tourists.
-The market is well known for its historic architecture and its lively atmosphere.
+It's well known for its historic architecture and its lively atmosphere.

 There are many great restaurants in Lisbon that are popular among locals.
 A few of our favorite dining options in Lisbon include